Education and Experience Standards for Clinical Chemist Certification

 - Earned doctoral degree with 24 semester hours (36 quarter hours) of chemistry courses plus 8 semester hours (12 quarter hours) of additional natural science courses from an institution acceptable to the Board and a minimum of 3 years of clinical laboratory experience dealing with human specimens for diagnostic and/or therapeutic purposes.

 - Post-doctoral fellows enrolled in clinical chemistry programs approved by the Commission on Accreditation in Clinical Chemistry (ComACC) may sit for examination near the end of their first year of training upon recommendation of their Program Director and payment of an examination fee.
 Upon passing the examination and obtaining a second year of training/experience, fellows may apply for certification as Clinical Chemist.
-(Examinations for fellows will be offered at the national meeting of the American Association for Clinical Chemistry and other sites as needed.)

 Experience requirements must have been met within 6 years of the application date.